rchui/2018.05.15.SB.recap/README.md

             [--git-dir=<path>] [--work-tree=<path>] [--namespace=<name>]
             <command> [<args>]

 This means you have Git installed.
-You can go straight to cloning the repo.
+You can skip installing git and go straight to cloning the repo.

 ### Installing Git
 In the terminal you already opened type: